fscorrupt/awesome-stars/README.md

 ## Go

+- [pocket-id/pocket-id](https://github.com/pocket-id/pocket-id) - A simple and easy-to-use OIDC provider that allows users to authenticate with their passkeys to your services.
+- [opencode-ai/opencode](https://github.com/opencode-ai/opencode) - A powerful AI coding agent.
+Built for the terminal.
 - [mcuadros/ofelia](https://github.com/mcuadros/ofelia) - A docker job scheduler (aka. crontab for docker)
 - [JasonLovesDoggo/caddy-defender](https://github.com/JasonLovesDoggo/caddy-defender) - Caddy module to block or manipulate requests originating from AIs or cloud services trying to train on your websites
 - [kimdre/doco-cd](https://github.com/kimdre/doco-cd) - Docker Compose Continuous Deployment